 Many divorce cases, especially high net worth matters, involve the issue of equitable distribution of assets in light of an interest in a business.
 This is a complex area because the Connecticut courts use equitable distribution to ensure fairness to each spouse.

-At Siegel & Kaufman, P.C., we take deliberate steps to shape the division of a business carefully, based on your goals.
+At Siegel, Colin & Kaufman, we take deliberate steps to shape the division of a business carefully, based on your goals.
 We strive to protect your central interest in the business if you are the owner, and we work to be sure an appropriate economic arrangement is made to satisfy the other party whether or not a business is to be sold or otherwise distributed.
 Together, we develop the strategy for the best possible outcome.

 Ideally spouses would cooperate with one another to set in motion an agreement to abide by.
 When divorcing spouses are unable to produce a working solution to their business division, the court steps in and mandates an evaluation of the business and works through various distribution scenarios before ordering a final decree.